 - Minoring in Spanish and Latino Studies

-- News intern at WUSF Public Media (NPR affiliate)
+- Former news intern at WUSF Public Media (Tampa NPR affiliate)

 - Former freelance reporter at Creative Loafing Tampa Bay